notagain-pwn/hackthebox/Challenges/pwn/Space pirate: Going Deeper/README.md

    ...
 ```

-We can see that at the admin_panel +292 we all this printf function:
+We can see that at the admin_panel +292 we use this printf function:

 `printf("\n%s[+] Welcome admin!
 The secret message is: ",&DAT_00400c38);`